xkohutka/documentation/README.md

 # ASICDE - SystemVerilog WEB IDE

+> :warning: This is legacy documentation repository.
+Try to use [wiki](https://github.com/xkohutka/documentation/wiki) page in this repository instead.

 This repository holds the documentation for various dependencies of this project as well as some development, installation and deployment guides.

 ## Code documentation